ALCOHOL AND DRUG

 - Childsplay provides a source of documentation to record all medication administered on the ‘Medication Register’ provided in the Educator’s diary.
 This must include date, time, child’s name, medication and amount administered, and be signed by the Educator at time of administration and the parent.

 - Educator’s must have written parent authority to administer medication, except under medical advice in an emergency.

 - Training will be undertaken for the administration of all medicines and recorded in the Educator manual.
 This will be done yearly at the Forum night closest to winter.

 - All medication is to be stored safety and appropriately.
 It will be disposed of or sent home with the parent when no longer required or if past it’s use by date.

 - Expiry dates of medications to be taken note of to ensure that they are not being administered past their use by date.

 - Prescription medication can only be given to the child whose name is visible on the label of the medication.

 - For children who have a pre-diagnosed condition such as asthma, epilepsy, allergic reaction, diabetes, eczema etc; parents must sign a health plan on the child enrolment form and complete a Regular Medication Form.
 This form must be reviewed regularly, at least once a month, depending on the type of medication.
 Parents will discuss their child’s health plan with their Educator.
 This form may be done by the Educator if the child develops a condition requiring Category 3 medication and a copy sent to the office

-- Some training may be needed.
-This will be provided by the parent or a health professional and be recorded on the health plan.
+- Training of ongoing medication will be given by the parent or health professional prior to care starting or once a diagnosis has been made.
+This training will be recorded on the health plan.

 - Medications to be kept separate from first aid supplies.